AngixBlack/Corscan/README.md

 ## 🚀Examples

-Here are some examples of how to use the CORS Header Checker Tool with the `crsn` command:
+Here are some examples of how to use the Croscan Tool with the `crsn` command:

 Check a single URL:
   ```bash